Fair Saint Louis: History

 David Harper, a member of the fair's minority relations committee, said that "The idea of Veiled Prophet is offensive to some people," noting that the VP association excluded blacks from membership until 1979.

 The fair's first theme, in 2002, was "Many Colors, One Flag, One People."

 4th of July parade

 Although this fair is held annually, it did not take place in person in July 2020.
-This was due to the on going Covid-19 pandemic.
+This was due to the ongoing Covid-19 pandemic.
 Instead they shifted it to be held virtually for the year.
 It did return in person in 2021.

 Attendees and activities

 The fair expects to see around 800,000–1,000,000 guests attending the fair.
 The fair offers food, drinks, live music, rides for kids, fireworks on some occasions, contest, and a picnic area with tables for their visitors.